NiklasPfister/adaXT/docs/user_guide/installation.md

 pip install git+https://github.com/NiklasPfister/adaXT.git#egg=adaXT
 ```

-Some features may have not yet been merged onto the main branch.
+Some new features might not yet be merged onto the main branch.
 If you are
 feeling experimental and want to try out the current development version you can
 install it with the following command: